horankev/sfislands/README.md

   st_manual_join_nb(47,55) |>
   st_manual_join_nb(51,9) |>
   st_manual_join_nb(51,47) |>
-  st_quickmap_contigs()
+  st_quickmap_nb()
 ```

 <img src="man/figures/README-unnamed-chunk-26-1.png" width="100%" />

 ## Modelling & post-functions

-Having set up a contiguity structure and embedded it as a named list or
+Having set up a neighbourhood structure and embedded it as a named list
-matrix within the original `sf` dataset as column `nb`, there are some
+or matrix within the original `sf` dataset as column `nb`, there are
-functions to make it easy to quickly perform ICAR smoothing, augment the
+some functions to make it easy to quickly perform ICAR smoothing,
-original dataframe with these predictions, and visualise them.
+augment the original dataframe with these predictions, and visualise
+them.

 For example, we can use the `mgcv` package to generate a Markov Random
 Field ICAR smooth of poor health across the study area.
 This is done